DIRECT AID PROGRAM

 How much can I apply for?

 Applicants can apply for a maximum of AUD60,000 (around FJD $89,000) over the life of the project.
-Projects must be delivered within six months of funding.
-Projects requiring funding over AUD60,000 may be considered on a case-by-case basis.

 We will generally NOT fund the following:

-• purchase of major assets, e.g. vehicles, boats;
+- buying major assets, e.g. vehicles, boats

 Expectations for accountability, transparency and reporting